iamvery/iamvery.github.com/_posts/2016-01-21-spawning-agent-smiths.markdown

 A link is started to an agent, and the agent itself is just a process (see, it's a `PID`).
 Then using `update` and `get` you may provide a function used to interact with the value stored in the agent.
 Keep in mind there is no constraint on the type of data that may be stored in an agent.
-You control the how it's changed and retrieved.
+You control how it's changed and retrieved.

 ## Agent Smith